 As noted above, the material source and general physical characteristics have remained consistent since the CCR Management permit's initial issue date and the customer has not notified the facility of any significant process changes.
 As such, additional testing to verify characterization and compatibility have not been required.
-Chemical composition of typical CCR material and compatibility of CCR with non-CCR material was evaluated and presented in detail in the CCR Management Plan approved by Georgia EPD and is included in Appendix A for reference.
-Therefore, the Waste Compatibility Analysis presented therein is considered current and valid.
+Chemical composition of typical CCR material and compatibility of CCR material with MSW was evaluated and presented in detail in the CCR Management Plan approved by Georgia EPD and is included in Appendix A for reference.
+The Waste Compatibility Analysis presented therein is considered current and valid.